Syropheniken/Research/questions-to-answer.md

       - When talking about the Sun entering Aries, people might note a shift in the overall energy of the locality, making references to Aries' fiery, trend-setting, initiative energy.
 Should this in energy not be more attributed to the Spring equinox?
       - This is not to imply that the Sun's movement has no relevance

+List of topics
+ - Planets rulerships and pattern recognition
+ - The evolution of Sign rulership through the ages
+ - Astronomy and sacred geometry
+ - Synchronicity of seasons/cycles of the Earth and Positional astronomy